pivotal/docs-tap/authn-authz/binding.md

 - Permission Denied:

     The current user does not have permissions to create or edit rolebinding objects.
-    Use an admin account when using the rbac cli.
+    Use an admin account when using the RBAC CLI.

     ```console
     Error: rolebindings.rbac.authorization.k8s.io "app-operator" is forbidden: User "<subject>" cannot get resource "rolebindings" in API group "rbac.authorization.k8s.io" in the namespace "namespace"